Commonwealth Avenue Improvements (Church St. to Laws Brook Rd.)

 - National Grid has completed their work inside the project limits.

-- 13B Commonwealth Avenue construction in the street is completed.
+- 13B Commonwealth Avenue construction in ROW is completed.

 Pedestrian, Traffic and Access Management:

-CPW Engineering continues to work with CMLP and National Grid to minimize disturbance to the traffic during their utility project construction.
-However, this construction is anticipated to impact some parking spaces and at least one lane of the roadway during certain portions of the construction.
-CMLP's impact to the area will be less and they will have CPD present to mitigate pedestrian and vehicular traffic.
-The Town has received a final traffic management plan from National Grid and it was accepted by CPW and CPD.
-Click Here to access the Traffic Management Plan..
+CPW Engineering will continue to work with contractors performing work to minimize disturbance to the traffic during construction.
+However, construction is anticipated to impact some parking spaces and at least one lane of the roadway during certain portions of the construction.
+Traffic Management Plans prepared by the contractor are reviewed by CPW and CPD before implementation.

 Background information for the Town of Concord Complete Streets Program can be found on the Town’s Website in the link below.